 Water from Smith Mountain Lake is screened through 500 micron woven mesh stainless steel strainers to remove fine silt and then pumped to the treatment facility.
 The membrane plant has 216 modules that each have 10,000 membrane filter strands to provide the unique water treatment capability.
 The membranes can filter out particles larger than 0.02 microns.
-After filtration, the water is treated with sodium hypochlorite, a required disinfectant to eliminate bacteria.
+After filtration, the water is treated with sodium hypochlorite, a required disinfectant to eliminate bacteria and fluoride for dental health.